-NYPD Officers Forced A Protestor Into An Unmarked Van
+NYPD Officers Forced A Protestor Into An Unmarked Van — Just Like In Portland

 "Suddenly there was an unmarked grey van that moved out in front of us that had been waiting for us," Derrick, a 32-year-old protestor, told Gothamist.
 "Four guys jumped out and a line of police bicycles came out from down the block — we hadn't seen them.
 They pushed us back.
 They grabbed [her] like she was a rag doll...They had her arms on her neck and then they drove off."

 A NYPD spokesperson told Gothamist that the protester was charged with “multiple counts of vandalism and criminal mischief for five incidents in June and July,” which include painting graffiti inside the Oculus at the World Trade Center and on an F train, as well as “painting over four NYPD surveillance cameras.”
-On Twitter, the police department also condemned the fact that officers who showed up in an unmarked van and appeared to observers to be kidnapping a woman off the street were “assaulted with rocks and bottles” by onlookers.
+On Twitter, the police department also claimed the officers were “assaulted with rocks and bottles” by onlookers.

 Advertisement